huggingface/transformers/docs/source/en/model_doc/superglue.md

 ## How to use

 Here is a quick example of using the model.
-Since this model is an image matching model, it requires pairs of images to be matched:
+Since this model is an image matching model, it requires pairs of images to be matched.
+The outputs contain the list of keypoints detected by the keypoint detector as well as the list of matches with their corresponding matching scores.
+Due to the nature of SuperGlue, to output a dynamic number of matches, you will need to use the mask attribute to retrieve the respective information:

 ```python
 from transformers import AutoImageProcessor, AutoModel